Frequently Asked Questions

 I can always count on Tropical Traditions for quality products and service.
 Bizrate customer review

-I bought from Tropical Traditions Canadian raw honey, coconut oil and Organic Maple syrup.
+I bought from Tropical Traditions Canadian raw honey, coconut oil and Maple syrup.
 I like all the products.
 I received all the orders sooner than expected.
 Bizrate customer review